 Rode NT1-A has a bright, crisp tone and is an appropriate microphone for studio use.
 One of the best things about it is the extremely low self-noise of 5dB.
-Primarily it’s designed for recording vocals such as voice over and music but it’s very good at recording instruments as well.
-In my opinion, it’s one of the best value for money condenser microphones and by many people considered to be the cheapest available pro-level condenser microphone.
-At a similar price, it competes with Rode NT1, between the two it would come down to the preference of the sound, NT1-A is slightly brighter sounding.
+Primarily it’s designed for recording vocals such as voice-over and music, but it’s also very good at recording instruments.
+In my opinion, it’s one of the best value-for-money condenser microphones and by many people considered to be the cheapest available pro-level condenser microphone.
+At a similar price, it competes with Rode NT1; between the two it would come down to the sound preference; NT1-A is slightly brighter sounding.

-Since it’s a condenser type microphone NT1-A pairs well with any audio interface and you won’t need to worry about lacking gain.
+Since it’s a condenser-type microphone NT1-A pairs well with any audio interface, you won’t need to worry about lacking gain.

 The microphone comes with a built-in pop-filter, standard mount and additional windscreen.
 The microphone is all metal and feels very sturdy.
 It’s a good option for podcasting and Youtube video production as it’s tailored for recording vocals and doesn’t pick up much of the background noise.

-Quackity uses a Rode Procaster which is another mid-range microphone, selling at around $220.
-It’s a broadcast dynamic microphone with a very good background noise rejection, slightly boosted low-end and high-end frequencies for some added bass and clarity.
+Quackity uses a Rode Procaster, another mid-range microphone, selling at around $220.
+It’s a broadcast dynamic microphone with a very good background noise rejection and slightly boosted low-end and high-end frequencies for some added bass and clarity.
 It sounds very warm and the build quality is all metal and very sturdy.
 It’s not a very sensitive microphone with a sensitivity of -56dB and will require a decent pre-amp or an additional in-line amplifier such as a cloudlifter or a fethead to provide enough clean gain.

 The microphone features an internal pop-filter and an internal shock resistance mechanism.
 It comes with a standard microphone stand mount.

 Rode Procaster is one of the best options for recording podcasts and Youtube videos as it’s superb at noise rejection, sounds great and is one of the cheapest dynamic broadcast microphones.
-It may lack a lot of features that other more expensive microphones have but essentially it offers everything you would actually need.
-In my opinion, it’s among the best value for money microphones in the market if you’re into Youtube, gaming, streaming or podcasting.
+It may lack many features that other more expensive microphones have, but it essentially offers everything you would need.
+In my opinion, it’s among the best value-for-money microphones in the market if you’re into Youtube, gaming, streaming or podcasting.

 Rode Procaster is also used by Nigahiga in his Youtube videos.

-Niki Nihachu is currently using a HyperX Newest QuadCast S USB condenser microphone which has multiple features and currently sells at around $160.
+Niki Nihachu is currently using a HyperX Newest QuadCast S USB condenser microphone which has multiple features and sells for around $160.
 It comes with a shock mount, microphone stand and USB-C to USB-A cable.
-The microphone is packaged with multiple features: controllable RGB, multiple polar patterns (Cardioid, Stereo, Omnidirectional and Bidirectional), mute button, headphone monitoring, built-in pop filter and gain control.
+The microphone has multiple features: controllable RGB, multiple polar patterns (Cardioid, Stereo, Omnidirectional and Bidirectional), mute button, headphone monitoring, built-in pop filter and gain control.

 Jacksepticeye uses Neumann U87, a high-end condenser microphone with multiple recording patterns and other features.
-The standalone microphone sells for $3,200, while a studio set sells for $3,650 and that includes a shock-mount and a pop-filter.
+The standalone microphone sells for $3,200, while a studio set sells for $3,650, including a shock-mount and a pop-filter.